How to Pick Photos for Your Wedding Album (Expert Guide)

 👉 Choose your album photos while the buzz is still on.

+First things first - think in stories, not photos.
 From your wedding, you might receive 1,000+ images.
 Trying to pick your favourites by scrolling and overthinking every photo is a fast route to madness.

 Instead, I design albums using pages and stories.